Transform teamwork with Confluence. See why Confluence is the content collaboration hub for all teams.

 It feels good to say “yes” to things, but project teams have the tendency to keep agreeing to requests without realizing how far they’ve strayed from the initial plan.

-Let’s walk through a few steps you can use to create a basic project scope statement.
+Let’s walk through a few steps you can use to create a basic project scope statement.:

-1. Define the project’s goals
+1. Determine the ultimate project goals

-Every project has an objective — that’s why you’re doing it in the first place.
+Every project has an objective—that’s why you’re doing it in the first place.

 In the case of our example project, the goal would be: Create a new client questionnaire that will streamline the intake of new clients and ensure we have all necessary client information from the get-go.